DiamondLightSource/python-murfey/README.md

 a minimum Python installation and curl.
 Open the murfey server website in a browser on the client, and navigate to the bootstrap page.
 Then copy the displayed commands into a command line terminal.

+### Components

+Murfey consists of two main components, one designed to run on the acquisition system which should have visibility of both the raw data and metadata produced during data acquisition, and another which should have visibility of the location from which the data will be processed and access to any cluster computing resources for processing.
+There are currently two options for the former corresponding to two choices of UI:

+1. In terminal UI using [textual](https://github.com/Textualize/textual)
+2. In browser UI which requires setting up a React app

+For choice 1 Murfey runs as a simple client that communicates with the server and is closed at the end of a data acquisition session.
+For choice 2 a second server component (referred to as the instrument server) is run on the acquisition system.